 Actors and actresses use their voice, body and emotion to depict the characters written within a script.
 Their work can be quite diverse, often working in both theatre and film productions and musicals.
 Although it can be a glamorous role, it’s not one that is easy to obtain due to the large competition within the industry.
-To succeed, it’s wise to get experience working in local theatres or small-budget films that can help you build your portfolio.
+To have every chance pf succeeding, it’s wise to join a top acting school and to get experience working in local theatres or small-budget films that can help you build your portfolio.

 5. Drama coach

 As a drama coach, you’ll be responsible for teaching and training performers.
 Drama coaches tend to work on a one-on-one basis, to prepare actors for particular roles, auditions or to help them develop their general acting skills.

 Average salary: $50,401 / £38,107